 In conclusion, training should be equally educational and fun, and dog treats are the best way to achieve that.
-Let your puppy know when he is being a good boy and it will pay off in the long run!
+Let your puppy know when he is a good boy, and it will pay off in the long run!

-I have selected my three favorite freeze dried dog treats for training, that we be brought on Amazon.
-I have found these to be the ultimate jackpot training and travelling freeze dried treats.
+I have selected my three favorite freeze-dried dog treats for training, that are available on Amazon.
+I have found these to be the ultimate jackpot training and traveling freeze dried treats.
 Freeze dried raw meat means the treat will motivate your furry friend, making it much easier to train and even travel with your best friend.
-These treat also have an extra bonus of providing your dog healthier teeth and gums, healthier skin and coat, boosted immune system and increased energy.
+These treat also have a bonus of providing your dog healthier teeth and gums, healthier skin and coat, boosted the immune system and increased energy.

-PureBites are made with only one ingredient; 100% pure USA sourced and made bison liver and only 5 calories per treat.
+PureBites are made with only one ingredient; 100% pure USA sourced and made beef liver and only five calories per treat.
 These treats are ideal for dogs with health issues, weight issues, diabetic, have allergies, gastrointestinal disorders or are on a restricted diet.

-These treats have a little more crunch and are slight bigger than the other two that I have recommend on this page.
+These treats have a little more crunch and are slightly larger than the other two that I have recommended on this page.

-Wellness CORE freeze dried treats are made in the U.S.A from 100% real meat.
-Reward your dog with these grain free, protein packed, freeze dried raw treats!
-Made with no wheat, corn, soy, artificial flavors or preservatives.
-They can be purchased in a 3 bag variety or in single bags for as low as $6.49.
-These treats are so low cost and come in four flavors - boar, beef, salmon and turkey.
+Wellness CORE freeze-dried treats are made in the U.S.A from 100% real meat.
+Reward your dog with these grain-free, protein-packed, freeze dried raw treats!
+They contain no wheat, corn, soy, artificial flavors or preservatives and can be purchased in a three bag variety or single bags.
+These treats are low cost and come in four flavors - boar, beef, salmon and turkey.

 I have found that these treats would be suitable for all dogs.
 There are already cut into small sized cubes, making them great for training.
-The great thing in they are cost effective and you can buy a 3 bag variety for only $19.47.
+The great thing is they are cost-effective, and you can buy three bag variety.

-This treats can be found in your local supermarket fridge, in the pet food and treat aisle of the store.
-Ava, my aunts dog and my dog loves these treats.
-They are packed with vitamins and proteins and contain high-quality meats, poultry and vegetables farmed in the United States.
+These treats can be found in your local supermarket fridge, in the pet food and treat aisle of the store.
+Ava, my aunt's dog, and my dog love these treats.
+They are packed with vitamins and proteins and contain high-quality meats, poultry, and vegetables farmed in the United States.
 Freshpet makes their treats and food from real all natural ingredients and do not contain any preservatives.

 They come in chicken, turkey bacon and beef flavor.
-The turkey bacon looks like a strip of bacon, whereas the chicken and beef come in a form of a small sized sausage.
+The turkey bacon looks like a strip of bacon, whereas the chicken and beef come in the form of a small-sized sausage.
 Which makes them great dog treats for training.
-Here you will find all the supermarkets that sell them in your area.